-The only trouble with light tents is their fabric construction can leave distracting creases visible in the background of shots.
-An alternative approach is to use a still life table – this studio accessory is topped by rigid plastic that curves from horizontal to near-vertical, forming an infinity curve.
-You can direct lights straight onto your subject, or through the table from behind to overexpose the plastic and create a white backdrop.
+Light tends are constructed from fabric, which unfortunately is vulnerable to forming distracting creases that compromise the integrity of your image background.
+One way to avoid this is by using a still life table instead.
+A still-life table is a studio accessory topped by rigid plastic that curves from horizontal to near-vertical, effectively forming an infinity curve.
+This allows you to direct light straight onto your subject, or through the table from behind to overexpose the plastic and create a pure white backdrop.

 Choosing and using a light tent

-Five tips for choosing the right light tent and or light table, and how to get the most out of your choices
+With so many options out there, here are five tips for choosing the right light tent and or light table to suit your needs:

-While a white backdrop is best for neutral product shots, a black or coloured paper sheet clipped to the surface of the table can create a much moodier feeling to it.
+While a white backdrop is best for neutral product shots, you can use a black or coloured paper sheet clipped to the surface of the table to give an image a much moodier feel.

 4: Point of view